About Legacy Charters

 The offshore category of Virginia Beach deep sea fishing is often done near the Norfolk Canyon or in the Gulf Stream.
 About seventy miles offshore, the Norfolk Canyon area consists of an underwater slope leading to sharp drop-offs and rocks.
 Big predators use these points as feeding spots.
 On the slopes, you might catch such desirable species as tilefish and grouper, and once you reach the actual Canyon, you’ll have a chance to catch wahoo, mahi mahi, swordfish, white marlin, and sharks.
 Several species of tuna are often on hand, too, including bigeye tuna, bluefin tuna, yellowfin tuna, albacore tuna, and skipjack tuna.

 The famous Gulf Stream is like a watery highway and big fish restaurant combined into one.
 Numerous species use the currents for travel and as a place to hunt for their dinner.
-The Gulf Stream is about forty-five miles or so off the coast of Virginia Beach, but the trip is definitely worth your time.
+The Gulf Stream varies in distance from 70-100 miles off the coast of Virginia Beach, but the trip is definitely worth your time.
 Besides, on a good boat, the trip out to the fishing grounds can be relaxing and enjoyable.
 And with a fast boat, you’ll get there before you know it.

 Once in the Gulf Stream, you’ll see what deep sea fishing in Virginia Beach is all about.
 Your captain will most likely target certain species, depending on the season and conditions, but sometimes the fish don’t get the memo, so you never know exactly what you might haul in.
 You might wind up battling a huge tuna, watching a mako shark tail-walk, trying to keep up with a torpedoing wahoo, or playing a dazzling mahi mahi.
 Who knows?
 You might just land the trophy fish of a lifetime, like a blue marlin, a white marlin, or a sailfish.